genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/03_business-logic/03_consolidators/03_cons-technical-details.md

 ## Troubleshooting

-You can set the default logging level for all the consolidators in your _-_application_**consolidator.kts** file using a config statement at the beginning.
+You can set the default logging level for all the Consolidators in your _-_application_**consolidator.kts** file using a config statement at the beginning.
-However, within any individual consolidator, you can also set a logging level that overrides this setting.
+However, within any individual Consolidator, you can also set a logging level that overrides this setting.
-If a consolidator is not functioning as expected, raise its logging level to INFO, or even higher.
+If a Consolidator is not functioning as expected, raise its logging level to INFO, or even higher.
 Let's see a very simple example.
 Here the default logging level has been set to INFO.
-However, consolidator B has its own loglevel, DEBUG, which overrides the file-level setting:
+However, Consolidator B has its own loglevel, `DEBUG`, which overrides the file-level setting:

 ```kotlin
 consolidators {